alexnelsone/centralizedlogging.io/12-Create-GovCloud-Accounts.md

-Let's go ahead and get our GovCloud account resources up and running so we can start workingin GovCloud.
+Let's go ahead and get our GovCloud account resources up and running so we can start working in GovCloud.
 We have done some setup already.
 For example, we have setup a GovCloud OU that all of our mapped commercial accounts will be in.
 This will help us to make sure that in the associated Commercial accounts, we do not deploy any workloads.
 These accounts exist solely for billing purposes.